jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 maid.
 She is always watching the happenings in her tavern room, and is a good source of information that might not reach the ears of some patrons or outsiders.

-Blacksmith: The quintessential forger of common metal goods, a blacksmith is anyone who operates a forge and hammers out metallic objects.
+**Blacksmith**: The quintessential forger of common metal goods, a blacksmith is anyone who operates a forge and hammers out metallic objects.
 There are several different varieties of blacksmiths, some who specialise in iron and steel and others who are only proficient in copper or bronze.
 A lot of what a blacksmith can forge is up to